 You can view a list of our programs of study now!
-Vermont State University will leverage the strengths of our current institutions, and bring similar programs currently offered across the three institutions together to create stronger, more academically robust programs.
+Vermont State University will leverage the strengths of our former institutions, and bring similar programs offered across the three institutions together to create stronger, more academically robust programs.
 Our unification is an incredible opportunity for students to have access to more programs and courses to round out their collegiate experience.

 4. Are the requirements for general education going to change?

 Undergraduate programs across all disciplines include general education courses to ensure that students graduate with the broad knowledge, skills, and abilities needed in the 21st-century workplace.
 This will continue to be the case at Vermont State University.

 Current students and those entering before July 1, 2023, will follow their academic catalog and continue to access the same general education programs and required courses throughout their time at the university.

 Vermont State University has a unified general education.
 Students have a more diverse and larger selection of courses to choose from to meet their program’s general education requirements.

 5. Will there continue to be programs that focus on workforce development, innovation, and technology?

 The Vermont State Colleges System is recognized by the state for the critical role we play in building a skilled workforce in Vermont, as well as in supplying the workforce of the future.
 We will continue to meet this need as Vermont State University with our Workforce Development Division.
 Pat Moulton will serve as executive director of workforce development.

 6. As Vermont State University, after July 1, 2023, how will programs be available across locations?